Customer Service

 • Details

-Hip Pocket Workwear & Safety collects the following personal information when you place an order with us:
+Hip Pocket Workwear & Safety typically collects the following types of personal information when you place an order with us:

 • Name